 Conservation training is not well funded, and this has been further impacted by COVID-19 and the loss of tourism.

-Conserv Earth is therefore, funding the upskilling of one South African Nationals Parks employee from the Kruger National Park (SANParks) completing the National Occupational Certificate in Natural Resource Management (Terrestrial) NQF Level 5 course.
+Conserv Earth is therefore, has funded the upskilling of one South African Nationals Parks employee from the Kruger National Park (SANParks) completing the National Occupational Certificate in Natural Resource Management (Terrestrial) NQF Level 5 course.

 Amos Gizide is a permanent employee of SANParks.
 He is based in the Kruger National Park (KNP) and is stationed at Mopani Rest Camp as a Head Guide.